CircleCI-Public/aws-ecr-orb/README.md

       # build and push image to ECR
       - aws-ecr/build-and-push-image:

+            # select exectuor defined above
+            executor: arm64

+            # name of your ECR repository
+            repo: myECRRepository

+            # set this to true to create the repository if it does not already exist, defaults to "false"
+            create-repo: true

             # required if any necessary secrets are stored via Contexts
             context: myContext

             # AWS profile name, defaults to "default"
             profile-name: myProfileName

-          # AWS role profile should assume
-          role-arn: arn:aws:iam::123456789:role/some-role

             # name of env var storing your AWS Access Key ID, defaults to AWS_ACCESS_KEY_ID
             aws-access-key-id: ACCESS_KEY_ID_ENV_VAR_NAME

             # name of env var storing your AWS Secret Access Key, defaults to AWS_SECRET_ACCESS_KEY
             aws-secret-access-key: SECRET_ACCESS_KEY_ENV_VAR_NAME

-          # name of env var storing your AWS region, defaults to AWS_REGION
+            # Name of new profile associated with role arn.
+            new-profile-name: newProfileName

+            # Source profile containing credentials to assume the role with role-arn.
+            source-profile: sourceProfileName

+            # Role ARN that new profile should take
+            role-arn: arn:aws:iam::123456789012:role/some-role

+            #Your AWS region
-          region: AWS_REGION_ENV_VAR_NAME
+            region: AWS_REGION

-          # name of env var storing your ECR account URL, defaults to AWS_ECR_ACCOUNT_URL
+            # name of env var storing your ECR Registry ID
-          account-url: AWS_ECR_ACCOUNT_URL_ENV_VAR_NAME

-          # name of your ECR repository
-          repo: myECRRepository

-          # set this to use CircleCI's remote Docker environment for Docker and docker-compose commands,
-          # defaults to "false"
-          setup-remote-docker: true

-          # when setup-remote-docker is true, customize docker engine version (default is `19.03.13`)
-          remote-docker-version: 19.03.13

-          # set this to enable Docker layer caching if using remote Docker engine.
-          # defaults to "false"
-          remote-docker-layer-caching: true

-          # set this to enable dockerhub authenticated pulls, defaults to false.
-          docker-login: true

-          # name of env var storing your dockerhub username, defaults to DOCKERHUB_USERNAME.
-          dockerhub-username: DOCKERHUB_USERNAME

-          # name of env var storing your dockerhub password, defaults to DOCKERHUB_PASSWORD.
-          dockerhub-password: DOCKERHUB_PASSWORD

-          # set this to true to create the repository if it does not already exist, defaults to "false"
-          create-repo: true

-          # set this to true to scan the created repository for CVEs on push, defaults to "true"
-          repo-scan-on-push: true
+            registry-id: AWS_ECR_REGISTRY_ID

-          # ECR image tags (comma-separated string), defaults to "latest"
+            # ECR image tags (comma separated string), defaults to "latest"
             tag: latest,myECRRepoTag

             # name of Dockerfile to use, defaults to "Dockerfile"
             dockerfile: myDockerfile

             # path to Dockerfile, defaults to . (working directory)
             path: pathToMyDockerfile

+            # Select a specific version of the AWS v2 CLI.
+By default the latest version will be used.
+            aws-cli-version: latest

+            # Boolean value if pushing to public registry.
+Defaults to true.
+            public-registry: false

+            # Security scans repository on push.
+Defaults to true.
+            repo-scan-on-push: true

-          # The amount of time to allow the docker build command to run before timing out (default is `10m`)
+            # The amount of time to allow the docker build command to run before timing out, defaults to "10m"
-          no-output-timeout: 15m
+            no-output-timeout: 20m

+            # Extra docker buildx build arguments
+            extra-build-args: --compress

+            # Specify platform targets for built docker image.
+            platform: linux/amd64

+            # Push image to repository after building.
+Defaults to true
+            push-image: true

             # Set to true if you don't want to build the image if it already exists in the ECR repo, for example when
             # you are tagging with the git commit hash.
 Specially useful for faster code reverts.
             skip-when-tags-exist: false

-          # Set the resource_class option on the executor, defaults to "medium"
-          resource-class: medium
 ```

 ## Contributing